simoncriado/countries-library/README.md

 Personal project to practice the usage of data from an external API.
 Key project functionalities:

-  - See each country´s flag and some information about it
+  - See each country´s flag and some information about it.
-  - Possibility to search by country name
+  - Possibility to search by country name.
-  - Possibility to filter by continent
+  - Possibility to filter by continent.
   - Name search and continent filter work combined.
-This means that, for example, if you are filtering Asia and you try to search Germany, no results will be shown
+This means that, for example, if you are filtering Asia and you try to search Germany, no results will be shown.

 ## Tech used